Sign in with Azure PowerShell

 $sp = New-AzADServicePrincipal -DisplayName ServicePrincipalName

-The provided service principal secret will be included in the
+The provided service principal secret is stored in the

 To get the service principal's credentials as the appropriate object, use the